sashkoristov/DAppMaster-2020W/project/project.md

 ## MS4 (21.01.2021, Homework 07)

 Develop the given scheduler to schedule the FC across all function deployments.
+Based on the output of the scheduler, build a CFCL file by adapting the parallelFor as you learned in Homework 04.

 Details will be given with Homework 07.